argonautproject/scheduling/pages/provider-scheduling.md

 Preconditions:

-- same patient, provider, service, insurance - etc
+- same patient, provider, service, insurance

 #### Scenario 3 Provider schedules an follow-up appointment with same provider on behalf of patient. (follow-up appointment):
 {:.no_toc}